Zzz-Pranjal-Kundu/Movie-Recommender-System/README.md

 ## Features
   1. Data Pre-processing:
                    Merges and cleans movie and credits data for a unified dataset.
   2. Vectorization:
                    Converts text features into numerical vectors for similarity computation.
   3. Similarity Computation:
                    Recommends movies based on cosine similarity or other metrics between movie vectors.
   4. Pickle Integration:
                    Saves precomputed data to pkl files for faster loading.
   5. Similarity Computation:
                    Calculates cosine similarity scores between movies to generate recommendations.
   6. Pickle Integration:
                     Precomputed data is stored in pkl files for faster loading and reuse.
   7. Interactive Jupyter Notebook:
                     The project is presented in a Jupyter notebook, allowing for exploration and visualization of data and recommendations.
   8. Interactive Notebook:
                     Explore and visualize the data and recommendations directly within the Jupyter notebook.

 ## Data
  The data used in this project is sourced from The Movie Database (TMDb).
 It consists of two main files:
        tmdb_5000_movies.csv: Contains information about 5000 movies.
        tmdb_5000_credits.csv: Contains information about the cast and crew of the movies.

 ## Modeling Approach
 This recommendation system is content-based, meaning it relies on the metadata associated with movies to find similarities.
 The key steps in the modeling approach include:

 .
 Data Preprocessing:
                      Cleaning and merging the datasets.

 Feature Engineering:
                      Combining relevant textual data into a single feature.

 Vectorization:
                      Transforming textual data into numerical vectors.

 Similarity Calculation:
                      Using cosine similarity to find the most similar movies.

-Future improvements could include integrating collaborative filtering methods or hybrid models to enhance the recommendation accuracy.
+Future improvements do include integrating collaborative filtering methods or hybrid models to enhance the recommendation accuracy.